Does it Look Like Some of the Houses in Your Birth Chart Are Empty? Here’s What That Means, According to Astrologers

-While the whole solar system is accurately represented in every chart, situations like these usually indicate empty houses in astrology.
-And, as a refresher, the easiest way to understand astrological houses is to consider your entire birth chart as a stage production: "The planets are the characters, the signs are the costumes they’re wearing, and the houses are the stages or areas of life where they’re lived out," Chani Nicholas, astrologer and author of You Were Born For This: The Astrology of Radical Self-Acceptance, previously told Well+Good.
+As a refresher, astrological houses reflect different arenas of life.
+For instance, the seventh house governs close romantic and platonic relationships, while the 10th house rules over career and public reputation.
+The easiest way to understand the influence of these different houses is to consider your entire chart as a stage production: "The planets are the characters, the signs are the costumes they’re wearing, and the houses are the stages or areas of life where they’re lived out," astrologer Chani Nicholas, previously told Well+Good.
 "Planets express their energy in the style of the sign they are in and show up prominently in whatever domain of life, or house, they are located [in]."

-But let's say your seventh house is an empty blank slate.
-Don't worry, and instead take solace in knowing that having an empty house is common, and it definitely doesn't indicate that you're doomed in a certain area of life.
-"It's something that people are fearful about but they shouldn’t be," Kavanagh says.
+"It's something that people are fearful about, but they shouldn’t be," Kavanagh says.
 If you have a planet in a house, it means that planet's traits and themes are infused into that house’s life areas.
-If you don't, it simply means that you don't have the energy of a specific planet infused into a life area.
-But that doesn’t mean you don’t experience any ‘action’ in relation to the themes of life ruled by that house."
+If you don't, it simply means that you may not have the energy of a specific planet infused into a life area.
+But that doesn’t mean you won’t experience any ‘action’ in relation to the sectors of life ruled by that house."

 Loading More Posts...